Nipon Goswami

 Nipon Goswami (3 September 1942 – 27 October 2022) was an Indian actor and theatre artist associated with Assamese-language films.
 He was one of the veteran actors of Assamese Film Industry.
 He started his acting career as a stage actor and later established himself as a film actor.
+His most notable for his work in the 1969 film Dr. Bezbarua as well as Piyoli Phukan, Tumi Aahibaane and Aparoopa.

 Personal life

 Goswami was born on 3 September 1942 at Kolibari in Tezpur, Assam.
-His father Chandradhar Goswami was a famous actor and his mother Nirupama Goswami was a singer.
+His father Chandradhar Goswami was an actor and his mother Nirupama Goswami was a singer.
 He did his primary schooling at Kolibari LP School.
 After that, he moved to Tezpur Govt.
 HS School.
 He died after suffering from heart-related ailments on 27 October 2022, at the age of 80.

 Acting career

 After completing his B.A. he went to Calcutta for the interview at Pune Film Institute.
 In 1965, he went to Pune for his acting training.
 Subhash Ghai, Navin Nischol, Shatrughan Sinha etc. were his classmates.